StatelessStudio/pointyapi/README.md

 ## Installation

+1. Fork this repo
-1. Replace MY_APP with the name of your app project-wide
+2. Replace MY_APP with the name of your app project-wide
-2. `npm i`
+3. `npm i`
+4. Update the documentation, changelog, etc

 ## Development